appuchias/gasdbupdater/README.md

 ## Setup

 1. Navigate to the desired folder to store the code: `cd <path>`
-1. Clone the repo: `git clone https://github.com/appuchias/webdbupdater.git`
+1. Clone the repo: `git clone https://github.com/appuchias/gasdbupdater.git`
-1. Navigate into the repo folder: `cd webdbupdater`
+1. Navigate into the repo folder: `cd gasdbupdater`
 1. Compile the code: `go build`
-1. Run it! (`./webdbupdater` on Unix-like systems)
+1. Run it! (`./gasdbupdater` on Unix-like systems)

 ## License

-This code is licensed under the [GPLv3 license](https://github.com/appuchias/webdbupdater/blob/master/LICENSE).
+This code is licensed under the [GPLv3 license](https://github.com/appuchias/gasdbupdater/blob/master/LICENSE).

 Coded with 🖤 by Appu